Contents

 The most immediate promise for everyone to benefit from longevity interventions - both those available now and those on the horizon - may rest with the upper right quadrant: self-prescribed + self-administered.
 No delays associated with gaming the approvals process by introducing a disease angle, and a real possibility of tapping a larger market: peak biological health is attained roughly in our early 20s, so maintaining that biostatus means ideally starting LIs in early adulthood or midlife.

-A flourishing DIY ecosystem
+DIY ecosystem

-Because of its rules of engagement and incentive structure, the Big Med/Pharma isn’t really set up to dive into this scenario.
+Because of its rules of engagement and incentive structure, Big Med/Pharma isn’t really set up to dive into this scenario.
 But geroscience has vetted the first generation of interventional possibilities - biohackers are already on it, and the tools are only getting better.

 Data reflecting the biological impacts of diet, exercise, and other lifestyle interventions are readily available, as are wearables and other consumer-grade devices for monitoring specific biological attributes and patterns.
 Data science and machine learning correlate the data with changes in health status.
 New sensors are being developed to yield orthogonal and complementary data, improving sensitivity, specificity, and predictive ability.